 My mom makes one of the best vegetable dishes I’ve ever had.
 The secret?
 Garlic butter.
 You can sauté any vegetable in your garlic butter until the veggie has reached your desired tenderness and you’ll be a vegetable hero.
 My mom’s dish?
 Tarragon carrots.
 She takes her garlic butter up a level by adding a bit of tarragon (naturally) and red wine vinegar.
 Normally, I reserve the term “delicious” for meat dishes, but these are delicious!

 Speaking of meat, you can use garlic butter to turn your boring roast into a tastebud celebration!
 Simply spread your garlic butter on the roast (it’s okay to use your hands!), and bake as normal.
-This works great with pork, beef, and lamb.
+This works great with pork, beef, and lamb, as well as classic roasted chicken.
 This might also be a time to try throwing some more stuff into your garlic butter—salt and pepper, for starters.
 Cooking lamb?
 Try rosemary and thyme.